SpektraSystems/Microsoft-Cloud-Workshop/cloudera-enterprise-hub/readme.md

 ## Automated Deployment of Cloudera Enterprise HUB

-Here we are managing the deployment of Cloudera Enterprise Hub cluster deploytment.
+1. Here we are managing the deployment of Cloudera Enterprise Hub cluster deploytment.
 You just not to worry about the cluster deployment.
-Here as soon as you Launch the lab from Cloudlabs sign up page.
-You will get the Azure login and cloudera credentials within few seconds.
-When you will login to [Azure](https://portal.azure.com) using provided credential you will see cluster inside resource group **ODL-cdh-46008** (46008 is unique ID for each attendee, will be different for you) with reader permissions on Resource group.
-You can login to cloudera manager using master node dns and continue with the lab.
+1. As soon as you **Launch the lab** from Cloudlabs sign up page.
+You will get the **Azure and cloudera credentials** within few seconds.
+1. When you will login to [Azure](https://portal.azure.com) using provided credential you will see cluster inside resource group **ODL-cdh-46008** (46008 is unique ID for each attendee, will be different for you) with reader permissions on Resource group.
+1. You can login to cloudera manager using master node dns and continue with the lab.

 ## Notes to Attendees